gaperton/React-MVx/documentation/02_API_Reference/04_Record/00_Overview.md

 users.set( json, { parse : true } ); // ⟵ parse raw JSON from the server.
 users.updateEach( user => user.firstName = '' ); // ⟵ bulk update triggering 'changes' once
 ```

-Unlike in Backbone, Record is not the key-value hash.
-It's the static structure with the pre-defined
- set of attributes of known types.
-You have to create Record's subclass and declare attributes for every
- Record of different shape in the way close to that for classes in statically typed languages.
- The simplest form of attribute declaration specifies an attribute's default value and/or
- its constructor function.

-> It's not Backbone! <b>Do not</b> try to create Record directly, it won't work.
-Subclassing the Record class and defining its attributes is mandatory.